 This may be revealed on a hair mineral analysis as a pattern such as Sympathetic Dominance.
 Another possible pattern is a very slow and very stuck oxidaton rate.
 In this case, as well, the adrenals may not respond to an allergic attack.
-A nutritional balancing program will help to correct this cause for allergies.
+A development program will help to correct this cause for allergies.

 3. Lack of adrenal reserves.
-This is a third type of adrenal gland problem. (the other two are described above).
+This is a third type of adrenal gland problem.
+(The other two are described above).
 In this case, the adrenals are somewhat weak, and they do respond.
 However, they are not strong enough to turn off a powerful allergic reaction.